kyle-gao/A-Sliced-Wasserstein-Loss-for-Neural-Texture-Synthesis/README.md

           ]
 unless otherwise stated in the code.

 -texturegen.py is the code from the authors of the paper.
+The code does texture synthsis with output image of the same size as input image (hardcoded to 256, passing other sizes does not work as argument)
 ____________________________________________________________________________________________________________________________________________________________________
 # A Sliced Wasserstein Loss for Neural Texture Synthesis